Skip to main content

 “Aur kitni der bhaiya?”
 Ajabdeh started again.

-In another similar car, a few feet away on the expressway, carefully following theirs were the Sisodias.
-Jallal had insisted on sending the pickups from the Delhi Airport and a reluctant Pratap had agreed.
-It was two days to go for the grand nikah of Jalal and Ruqaiya and both wanted their friends to forget work and be there on time.
+In another similar car, a few feet away on the expressway, carefully following them were the Sisodias.
+Jallal had insisted on sending the pickups from the Delhi Airport, and a reluctant Pratap had agreed.
+It was two days to go for the grand nikah of Jalal and Ruqaiya, and both wanted their friends to forget work and be there on time.

 “ The monsoon wedding idea will be a disaster!”
 Udai Singh spoke up.
 “Whose idea was it anyway?”

 “Ajab, remember you are not only a Punwar now.”
 Heer breathed at ease, knowing she was not the target.
-She smiled at a frowning clueless Ajabdeh who stared back from her front seat at her mother.
-“You are soon to be a Sisodia too and your conduct…”
+She smiled at the frowning, clueless Ajabdeh, who stared back at her from the front seat.
+“You are soon to be a Sisodia too, and your conduct…”

 “Mom, Chill!”
 Her wave of a hand made Heer giggle.